OpenType/opentype-layout/proposals/20151104-spacemark.md

 Since the advance of the mark has been incorporated into the base, the advance of the spacing mark is zeroed as it is attached.

-Conceptually, this proposal changes how all mark attachment lookups behave.
-After attachment, a relationship is kept between the mark and its base, be that a base or a mark.
-If the base in such a relationship is subsequently moved, then all the marks in attachment relationship with that base are moved by the same amount.
-This is akin to moving other cursively attached glyphs when a cursively attached glyph is moved, except it is with regard to marks.
-If a base in cursive relationship with other bases is moved such that one of its attached marks is now positioned outside the cluster region, the cluster does not need to be adjusted (as in bases or advances changed).
-Glyphs that are in a positional relationship with a base (mark or base) but not and attachment relationship, do not move when the base moves.
-Likewise, attached glyphs do not move if the advance of the base is adjusted, but following non-attached glyphs will move.

 ## Changes

 > Define LookupFlags 0x0040 as the `SpacingAttach` flag

-The `SpacingAttach` flag has meaning in the context of Cursive, MarkToBase, MarkToLigature and MarkToMark attachment type lookups.
-In each of these cases the attaching glyph is treated as though it were a spacing mark, even in a Cursive attachment.
+The `SpacingAttach` flag has meaning in the context of MarkToBase, MarkToLigature and MarkToMark attachment type lookups.
+In each of these cases the attaching glyph is treated as though it were a spacing mark.
 For all other lookup types, the flag is ignored.

 The effect of setting the flag on different attachment type lookups is based on the x-position of the attachment point on the _mark_ glyph (`_P`) that is